tc39/proposal-smart-pipelines/readme.md

 The benefits of smart pipelines on many real-world examples are well demonstrated in the [Motivation][] section above, and many of the examples are not possible with the other pipeline proposals.
-It is hoped that the Core Proposal is strongly considered by TC39, keeping in mind that it simple but versatile syntax would open the door to addressing the use cases of many other proposals in a uniform manner.
+It is hoped that the Core Proposal is strongly considered by TC39, keeping in mind that its simple but versatile syntax would open the door to addressing the use cases of many other proposals in a uniform manner.